-Brown Eyed Women is a collection of talented female musicians from around the country, all powerhouse players who currently perform in well-respected Grateful Dead tribute bands.
+Brown Eyed Women is an ensemble of powerful, talented female players from around the country, all of whom perform in popular bands paying tribute to the music of the Grateful Dead.

 Members hail from Florida, Georgia, Massachusetts, New Jersey, New York and Pennsylvania.
-They were drawn together because they all bring a high caliber of musicianship as well as a shared love of The Grateful Dead.
-This compelling ensemble recognizes the need to be different in a space with many acknowledgements to The Grateful Dead.
+They were drawn together for their high caliber of musicianship and their shared love of The Grateful Dead.
+This compelling ensemble recognizes the need to be different in a space with many acknowledgements to the Grateful Dead.
 BEW brings soulful new dynamics to the familiar catalog as they pursue a unique take on the music.

 Joni Bottari - Lead Guitar